 If the Amarillo city commission decides to participate with any roads from the state highway system, the city will become responsible for all maintenance and upkeep including street sign repair, stripping lanes, salting and removing snow from roads during the winter and mowing the grass along side the areas.

 "So in other words the local government would have local control of things like traffic flow, parking, driveway access speed limits, road closures, utility work, utility permits, maintenances schedule.
-All those types of things would fall under the jurisdiction of the local government on these roadways rather than TxDOT." said Cross.
+All those types of things would fall under the jurisdiction of the local government on these roadways rather than TxDOT."